Anger Management For Dummies

 Stop personalizing the issue.
 Just because you didn’t get the raise you wanted or you’re on the wrong end of some company policy, it doesn’t mean that everyone is out to get you.
 Remember the line from The Godfather, It’s not personal, Sonny.
 It’s strictly business.

 Write down how you feel.
 Take a few minutes each day and jot down all the negative emotions — including anger — you have at work.
 It’ll keep things from building up to the point where you feel like exploding.

-Mull over the positives.
-Instead of thinking so much about all the things you don’t like about work, think about something positive instead – something you have control over, some part of life where you don’t feel like a victim.
+Engage in some positive rumination.
+Instead of thinking so much about all the things you don’t like about work, think about something positive instead — something you have control over, some part of life where you don’t feel like a victim.